AdobeDocs/campaign-web.en/help/v8/content/generative-content.md

 >[!AVAILABILITY]
 >
 >This capability will be available early October.

+To generate an improve an email content with the Content Assistant, follow the steps below.
+You can also create the full HTML content with the Content Assistant, as detailed in [this page](generative-email.md).

 1. After creating and configuring your Email delivery, click **[!UICONTROL Edit content]**.